flutter/engine/impeller/docs/faq.md

     Flutter Engine dynamic library.
   * The binary size overhead of Impeller is around 100 KB per architecture.
 This includes all precompiled shaders.
-  * Impeller is already is present in all Flutter engine.
+  * Impeller compiled into the Flutter engine.
 It is current behind a flag as development progresses.
 * How do I enable Impeller to try it out myself?
   * See the instructions in the README on how to [try Impeller in Flutter](https://github.com/flutter/engine/tree/main/impeller#try-impeller-in-flutter).